foundry-vtt-community/wiki.js/basics/Macros.md

 Script Macros in Foundry use the underlying [JavaScript API](https://foundryvtt.com/api) to execute various commands.
 The API respects the permissions of the user executing the macro, so players cannot delete your big bad evil guy for example.

-See also: [Learning API](https://foundryvtt.wiki/en/development/guides/API-Learning-API), and [API Snippets](https://foundry-vtt-community.github.io/development/API-Snippets/) (many of them can be used in a Macros).
 Flix's [Beginners Macro Guide](https://github.com/GamerFlix/foundryvtt-api-guide/blob/main/macro_guide.md) is also a great starting point to learn the basics.
 Some examples of using script macros are below.